IBM-Cloud/HybridBanking-Android/README.md

 1. Go here: https://github.com/IBM-Bluemix/HybridBanking-FeedbackManager
 2. If you have **git** installed, you know what to do.
 If not, click on **Download Zip** and extract it.
 3. Open **server.js** using your favorite editor and update these two lines below.
 You can find these values by clicking **Show Credentials** under IBM Push Notifications in your Bluemix Mobile Backend dashboard.
 This will allow this application to talk to the Bluemix mobile push service.
+Look in the "credentials" block:
 ```
 var IBMPushNotifications_url = "http://imfpush.ng.bluemix.net/imfpush/v1/apps/....";
 var IBMPushNotifications_appSecret  = "48xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx";